infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 ### Nomenclature ###

 All the command-line tools rely on the same terminology when it comes to options and arguments.
-As an example, most binaries have options named `--create`, `--list`, `--fetch`, etc.
+As an example, most commands have options named `--create`, `--list`, `--fetch`, etc.

 For more information on the options provided by a binary, do not hesitate to rely on the `--help` option.
 Note that the help is relative to the options already provided.